-SK and its accompanying practices, SK Yoga (SKY), has been taught by the Art of Living Foundation to millions of people worldwide, and continue to be independently investigated by modern medical science at universities, hospitals and other research institutions.
+SK and its accompanying practices, SK Yoga (SKY), has been taught by the the International Association for Human Values, in collaboration with Art of Living Foundation to millions of people worldwide, and continue to be independently investigated by modern medical science at universities, hospitals and other research institutions.
 The following is a summary of some key published studies.